Starting a New Project

 Every project should have a project name, start date, due date, as well as a description of the Project in the details field.
 If you need to capture more information, click add field at the bottom of the project card and add the field you need.
 For even more fields, check out Custom Fields and Forms.

-Learn how you can leverage the details of your Projects and take your business further by joining the Execute on Plans & Projects with Daylite webinar.
+Learn how you can leverage the details of your Projects and take your business further by watching the Execute on Plans & Projects with Daylite Webinar.

 Add it as default!
 Choose Daylite > Preferences and select Defaults.
 Click Projects and add the fields you want to always to see.